Uninterpretable-Evolving-Blackbox/askVEPai/work/research/reprompting_proposal.md

 | **give them a field to explicitly state factor values** | they optionally set fields | it is optional |
 | **ask** | no safe assumption **and** a must-have is at stake | real |

-The first two rows are easy to confuse, so:
-**species** is read out of the question by a keyword rule that returns `human` only when the text positively says so.
-No option was preferred over another, so there is nothing to disclose.

-**`origin`** is different — the question does not settle it, we pick somatic, and a different pick would give a different configuration.
-That is why it is announced and species is not.
-The test is not how confident we are; it is whether a choice was made at all.

 **Whether to assume or ask when answer is not fully certain**:
 How much the options lost or added after assumption.